redis/redis-doc/topics/indexes.md

 string the user searches.
 Whatever the user searches for "Banana", "BANANA" or "Ba'nana" we may always turn it into "banana".

-However sometimes we could like to present the user with the original item typed, even if we normalize the string for indexing.
+However sometimes we may like to present the user with the original item typed, even if we normalize the string for indexing.
 In order to do this, what we do is to change the format of the index so that instead of just storing `term:frequency` we store `normalized:frequency:original`